taustation-fan/taustation-fan.github.io/ships.md

 * Introduction to Spaceship Operations (all Universities, 100 Segments)
 * Basic Space Navigation (all Universities, 700 Segments)
-* Basic Ship Technology (all Universities 1400 Segments)
+* Basic Ship Technology (all Universities, 1400 Segments)
 * Basic Ship Handling (Spirit of Botswana, 2100 Segments)

 If you want to buy a *Razorback* (faster and much more expensive), you will